earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd02-RMarkdown.md

 ---
 ```

+### R Markdown Text / Markdown Blocks

+The second part of a R Markdown document is the markdown itself which is used
+to add documentation to your file (or write your report).
+We will cover markdown
+in the next tutorial.

 <div class="notice--warning" markdown="1">

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Activity: Customize your R Markdown File's Front Matter - YAML